 The mother-of-two also penned a powerful Facebook post highlighting why the only thing that matters is letting your child know that they are loved exactly as they are.

-A mom's heartwarming gesture of acceptance and love for her child has left the internet's heart overflowing with all kinds of warm and gushy feelings.
-Zoe Lynn became one of our most favorite moms ever after she threw an incredibly adorable gender reveal for her 6-year-old trans daughter.
-Sharing photographs from the ceremony on Facebook, Lynn penned a powerful post detailing the myriad of emotions and internal struggles they went through to get to this point.
-Although it was a shared journey for the family, this mother-of-two highlights that the only that matters through it all is letting her daughter know that she is loved exactly as she is.
+A mom's heartwarming gesture of acceptance and love for her child had peoples hearts overflowing with warm and gushy feelings.
+Zoe Lynn threw an adorable gender reveal for her 6-year-old trans daughter.
+Sharing photographs from the ceremony on Facebook, Lynn penned a powerful post detailing the many emotions and internal struggles they went through to get to this point.
+Although it was a shared journey for the family, this mother-of-two highlights that the only thing that mattered through it all was letting her daughter know that she is loved exactly as she is.

 I'll admit.
 I've fallen short on understanding the journey of different groups of people.
 Over the years, I've tried to educate myself about the LGBTQ Community and the struggles they've faced.
 I like to think I'm empathetic.
 That I'm open-minded, Lynn began.
 At two my child requested a princess dress and without blinking it was in the shopping cart.
 Their bedroom was half cars and half baby dolls and princesses.
 They liked singing and performing so we signed them up for musical theatre and when the teacher said: "oh the boy costumes are over here!"
 They didn't flinch, pointed to a purple princess dress, and said "that's ok I want that one!"